idea-fasoc/OpenFASOC/README.md

   Magic <https://github.com/RTimothyEdwards/magic>

   Netgen <https://github.com/RTimothyEdwards/netgen>

   Klayout <https://github.com/KLayout/klayout>

   Yosys <https://github.com/The-OpenROAD-Project/yosys>

   OpenROAD <https://github.com/The-OpenROAD-Project/OpenROAD> (commid id: 8ed8414, with power pins generation enabled)

    - Before building the OpenROAD tools, please enable the `export_opendb_power_pins` function from OpenROAD: uncomment the `export_opendb_power_pins` in `proc opendb_update_grid {}` in OpenROAD/src/pdngen/src/PdnGen.tcl and then rebuild the OpenROAD tool.
 The flow will terminate with errors if this function is not enabled in OpenROAD.

    - Python 3.7 is used in this generator.

    - All the required tools need to be loaded into the environment before running this generator.

    - To run the simulation (still debugging), please edit your local model file in `common/platform_config.json`:

-      - simTool: only ngspice is supported at this point
+     - simTool:  simulation tool, only ngspice is supported for now

+     - simMode: partial/full, partial simulation only includes headers and cells in low voltage domain to calculate the frequency errors, full simulation includes the internal counter (full simulation is slow and is still under testing)

-      - nominal_voltage: the nominal voltage for the specified technology
+     - nominal_voltage: the nominal voltage of the specified technology, used to set the **vdd** node in simulation

      - model_file: the path to the top model lib file

      - model_corner: the corner used in the simulation

+     - an example of the `common/platform_config.json` looks like:

+       ```
+       {
+         "simTool": "ngspice",
+         "simMode": "partial",
+         "platforms": {
+           "sky130hd": {
+             "nominal_voltage": 1.8,
+             "model_file": "~/open_pdks/pdks/sky130A/libs.tech/ngspice/sky130.lib.spice",
+             "model_corner": "tt"
+           }
+         }
+       }
+       ```

 # Design Generation